Introduction to Ecogifts

 - Donors receive a tax receipt for the full value of the EcoGift that can be applied against 100% of their net annual income.

-- Click here for the official description of the tax benefits
+- Click here for donation and income tax scenarios.

 - Corporate donors deduct the amount directly, while individuals use it to calculate a non-refundable tax credit.